The Retirement Fix

 WHAT I'VE NOTICED

-There's this moment that seems to happen to almost everyone.
-Usually hits somewhere between month three and month nine and it's the moment I call Day 182...
-The most dangerous day in retirement!
+There's this moment that happens to almost everyone, usually somewhere between month three and month nine.
+I call it Day 182... the most dangerous day in retirement (look out for more in this in the coming weeks)

-Not in an exciting way.
-More in a "who am I supposed to be today?" kind of way.
+Not in an exciting "the world is my oyster" way, more in a "who am I supposed to be today" kind of way.

-John, who spent 30 years as a head teacher said it to me last month: "I used to wake up and I was needed.
-Every single day.
-Dozens of decisions that only I could make, problems that needed solving, people waiting for my input.
-Now I wake up and... nothing.
-Nobody needs me for anything.
-I just feel... optional."
+"I used to wake up and I was needed, every single day, dozens of decisions that only I could make, problems that needed solving, people waiting for my input, now I wake up and... nothing, nobody needs me for anything, I'm just... optional."

-Sarah, who was a senior nurse, told me something similar: "I used to say 'I'm a nurse' and people got it immediately.
-It meant something.
-Now when someone asks what I do, I say 'I'm retired' and the conversation just dies."
+"I used to say 'I'm a nurse' and people got it immediately, it meant something, now when someone asks what I do I say 'I'm retired' and the conversation just dies."

-And look, here's what I'm noticing.
-People don't struggle with retirement because they miss their job.
-Most people are genuinely delighted to be shot of the commute, the office bollocks, the targets, all of it.
+Look, here's what I'm seeing - people don't struggle with retirement because they miss their job, most people are genuinely delighted to be shot of the commute and the office bollocks and Derek from accounts who microwaved fish every bloody Thursday.

-What they're struggling with is something else entirely.
-They miss being useful.
-Having a purpose.
-Being necessary to the world in some way that actually matters.
+What they're struggling with is something nobody prepared them for, they miss being useful, having a purpose, being necessary to the world in some tangible way that actually matters.

-We spend ages planning the money side... making sure the pension's sorted, the numbers work, all that.
-But nobody sits you down and says: "By the way, you're about to lose the main way you've understood who you are for the last 40 years.
-Just so you know, that might sting a bit."
+We spend months - sometimes years - planning the money side, making sure the pension's sorted, the numbers work, doing all these projections and stress tests, but nobody sits you down and says "by the way you're about to lose the main way you've understood who you are for the last forty years, just FYI that might sting a bit."

 WHAT I THINK IS REALLY GOING ON